simon-frankau/sphere-tracer/README.md

 Compile it with build.sh.
 For the original, run the produced executable "spheres".
-For the depth-of-field demonstration, run "dof".
-You will need to have libpng installed.
+For the depth-of-field demonstration, run "dof". etc. You will need to have libpng installed.
 A PNG file should appear in the current directory.
 You can alter the image produced by modifying the source file, recompiling and rerunning.
 How high tech!